Skip to main content

 A Neti pot will not make congestion worse if you use distilled or previously boiled water.
 Tap water is not safe for nasal rinsing because of rare but serious infections.
 Use lukewarm distilled water with the saline packet that comes with the kit.

-Most patients feel a meaningful shift within 2 to 6 weeks.
+Most patients feel a meaningful change within 2 to 6 weeks.
 Environmental fixes (humidity, HEPA, bedding) tend to show up first.
 Gut and histamine work usually shows benefit by week 6 to 12.

 Deep-Dive Questions